Steve Mix: Coaching/Announcing career

-Personal
+Personal life

 Mix married his wife, Maryalice, in 1970.
 They have four children together and reside in Vero Beach, Florida.

 During and since their playing days, when they were teammates and roommates, Mix and Julius Erving have been close friends, calling each other for their birthdays to the present day.
 Mix was nicknamed "Sky" by Erving; according to Mix, "Julius and [Mix] would talk hoops, [they] would talk life [and] family.
 Every night [Erving] would have a candy bar before he would go to bed.
 He used to say, 'I'm calling you [Mix] Sky because you can't.'"

 On his number 50 jersey being retired by the University of Toledo in 2007, Mix said "I was totally shocked and amazed when this was proposed to me.
 I know it's never been done before.
 It's a great honor."

 After his retirement from basketball, Mix and his wife moved to Vero Beach, Florida."

 After calling Detroit Tigers clubhouse manager Jim Schmakel, Mix networked and became an usher for the New York Mets at First Data Field in Port St. Lucie, where the Mets hold Spring Training and where two of the Mets' minor-league affiliates, the St. Lucie Mets and the rookie-league Gulf Coast League Mets, play.
 Mix said: "I heard somebody say sometime, when you retire and you do nothing, how do you know when you are done?
 I need that place where I can hang my hat.
 I just need a place where I can do something."
 Mix received some recognition from fans who know him from his basketball days, including Mets Special Assistant to the General Manager J. P. Ricciardi.
 Mix said that a few people recognize him each day: "I have a couple people bring cards up ... probably a couple times a day somebody will say something."